PlayingBox/BabyDestinationCodingChallenge/README.md

 Express as the web application framework.

 ## Key Dependencies for Improving User Experience
-Babel for ES6 syntax conversion.
-Bcyrptjs for password hashing.
-Http-status-codes for sending relevant status codes as server response.
-Joi for validation of user input
+Babel for ES6 syntax conversion, Bcyrptjs for password hashing, Http-status-codes for sending relevant status codes as server response, Joi for validation of user input, Jsonwebtoken for authentication,
-Jsonwebtoken for authentication

 ## Application Information